 or many employees to return to work.
-With already ortation while ensuring social distancing and costs of these necessary but expanded services sit systems will likely need financial assistance, ire for the children of essential workers.
-As able to return to normal capacity under anticipated ardships many are already experiencing due to the tible schedules and other related support for ate.
-In fact, more than 58% of all For any future guidelines that are proposed, around reopening should be prioritized to lspot areas, state guidance should general office cleaning including, if possible, a many of these products are in short recommendations.
+With already ortation while ensuring social distancing and ecosts of these necessary but expanded services sit systems will likely need financial assistance.
+In for the children of essential workers.
+As able to return to normal capacity under anticipated ardships many are already experiencing due to the dible schedules and other related support for ate.
+In fact, more than 58% of all For any future guidelines that are proposed, around reopening should be prioritized to tspot areas, state guidance should general office cleaning including, if possible, 3 many of these products are in short recommendations.
 We appreciate your continued times.
-Florida's business community stands ready 1 our state's economy.
+Florida's business community stands ready ; our state's economy.